An Overview of State Legal Age Laws

 People mature at different ages, but states must draw the line somewhere.
-New York's legal ages laws, for instance, establish an "age of majority" of 18 at which an individual is legally considered an adult.
-Minors in New York may consent to medical treatment if they are married, a parent of a child patient, or in an emergency.
+New York's legal age laws, for example, establish an "age of majority" of 18.
+At the age of majority, an individual is legally considered an adult.
+Minors in New York may consent to medical treatment if they are married, the parent of a patient that is also a child, or in cases of emergency.

 |Age of Majority

 ||Under relevant law, the age of majority is 18.

 ||The qualifications for eligibility for emancipation are not specified by a statute.

 - Under § 681, a minor may take out student loans.